DavidAnderson684/WP-Optimize/readme.txt

 Please show your support for this plugin by giving it [a rating](http://wordpress.org/support/view/plugin-reviews/fields-framework?rate=5#postform)!

-Now hosted at [Github](http://ruhanirabin.github.io/WP-Optimize) - More updated releases can be found there.
+Now hosted at [GitHub](https://github.com/ruhanirabin/WP-Optimize).
+More updated releases and collaboration can be found over there.

 **MAJOR FEATURES:**